RobinGJonsson/UnderDaC/README.md

 ## Bugs
-- Getting cookies all from request
+- Getting all cookies from a request
 - Closing the pop up message from before it the time out is over causes an exception because now there is nothing to close
+- Maps don't resize on home page

+## Fixed Bugs
+- Static files doesn't get uploaded with heroku
+- Could not deploy to heroku because the main folder "underdac" was called "UnderDaC" in the Procfile and the settings